 At that time, veterinarians knew very little of the negative implications of juvenile neutering and thought "if we neutered pets young, so much the better for everybody".

 Yes.
 Some did.
 Through observation, veterinarians knew that spayed female dogs were less likely to develop breast tumors later in life.
-Spayed pets were also prevented from developing uterine tube infections (pyometra) because their reproductive tract had been removed. ) They also knew that neutered male dogs and cats were less likely to roam and that neutered male cats were much less likely to spray urine around the house or get into cat fights.
+Spayed pets were also prevented from developing uterine tube infections (pyometra) because their reproductive tract had been removed.
+They also knew that unsupervised neutered male dogs and cats were less likely to roam and that neutered male cats were much less likely to spray urine around the house or get into cat fights.
+However, they were working with an primitive understanding of the complexity of the endocrine system, how it works and what depriving a puppy or kitten of its ovaries or testes would also do. (ref)

 Yes.
 There are many.
 I will get to them later.

 No one can answer that question for you.
-It is convenient to make blanket, all-inclusive statements on what decisions are right or wrong.
+It depends on your value system.
+Is your personal dog or cat's long-term health your primary concern?
+Or is the dog and cat overpopulation your primary concern?
+It is popular today to make blanket, all-inclusive statements on what decisions are right or wrong.
 But that is a foolish approach – at least when it comes to neutering your pet.
 What you should do is consider the facts.
 There is plenty of information out there and you don’t need to be a scientist or a veterinarian to understand it.
+If you read on, I will present you with most of that information as we understand it in 2018.

 Pyometra is a condition where pus forms in your pet’s womb